sethmanya001-rgb/manyaseth_2511116_part3_regression_insights/outputs/model_equations.md

    South?) rather than assuming a flat regional difference.
 3. Avoid making region-based budget decisions until a statistically significant and consistent pattern is found across multiple analysis periods.
+# Model Equations

+## Simple Regression Equations

+**Model 1: Marketing Spend**
+monthly_sales = 560777.35 + 2.13 * marketing_spend

+- Intercept (560777.35): Estimated baseline monthly sales when marketing_spend = 0.
+- Coefficient (2.13): For every 1 unit increase in marketing_spend, monthly_sales is
+  expected to increase by approximately 2.13 units, holding nothing else constant.

+**Model 2: Footfall**
+monthly_sales = 446410.58 + 35.68 * footfall

+- Intercept (446410.58): Estimated baseline monthly sales when footfall = 0.
+- Coefficient (35.68): For every additional customer visit (footfall), monthly_sales is expected to increase by approximately 35.68 units.

+## Multiple Regression Equation (Final Model)

+monthly_sales = 83893.92 + 1.19 * marketing_spend + 33.78 * footfall
+                + 2991.99 * inventory_availability_pct + 11255.19 * customer_rating
+                - 2786.97 * Region_north

+### Coefficient Explanations
+- **Intercept (83893.92):** Baseline predicted sales when all numerical variables are 0 and the store is in the reference region.
+Not statistically significant (p = 0.091), so it should not be interpreted as a meaningful real-world baseline.
+- **marketing_spend (1.19):** Holding all other variables constant, each additional unit of marketing spend is associated with a 1.19 unit increase in monthly sales.
+- **footfall (33.78):** Holding all other variables constant, each additional customer visit is associated with a 33.78 unit increase in monthly sales.
+This is the strongest driver in the model.
+- **inventory_availability_pct (2991.99):** Holding all else constant, each 1 percentage
+  point increase in inventory availability is associated with a 2991.99 unit increase in monthly sales — meaning stockouts likely hurt sales significantly.
+- **customer_rating (11255.19):** Holding all else constant, each 1-point increase in
+  customer rating is associated with an 11255.19 unit increase in monthly sales.
+- **Region_north (-2786.97):** Stores in the North region are predicted to have 2786.97
+  lower monthly sales than stores in the reference region, holding other factors constant.
+However, this is NOT statistically significant (p = 0.667), so this difference cannot be reliably distinguished from zero/random noise.

+### Dummy Variable Explanation
+- The categorical variable **region** was converted into a dummy variable: Region_north (1 = store is in North region, 0 = store is not in North region).
+- **Reference category: South.** All region comparisons in this model are made relative to stores in the South region.
+Only one dummy variable was created to avoid multicollinearity/redundancy (the "dummy variable trap") — since one category must always be left out as the baseline.

+### Final Model Selected
+**Multiple Regression Model**

+### Reason for Selection
+This model has the highest R-squared (0.8077) and Adjusted R-squared (0.8046) among all models tested, includes multiple statistically significant and business-relevant predictors (marketing_spend, footfall, inventory_availability_pct, customer_rating), and provides the most complete and realistic explanation of what drives monthly sales performance across stores.